Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Many homeowners confuse motor capacitor failure with transmission issues because both prevent the drum from rotating.
 Here’s how to distinguish them:

-Capacitor Failure: Motor hums, drum doesn’t move, belt is loose or stationary.
+Capacitor Failure: The motor hums, but the drum doesn’t move, and the belt is loose or stationary.
 The problem is electrical — the motor isn’t generating torque.
-Check for burning smell near the motor.
+Check for a burning smell near the motor.

-Transmission Failure: Motor runs and makes normal operating noise, belt turns, but drum rotates very slowly or not at all.
+Transmission Failure: The motor runs and makes normal operating noise, the belt turns, but the drum rotates very slowly or not at all.
 The problem is mechanical — the transmission isn’t transferring power correctly.

 How to Safely Test and Replace the Motor Capacitor